-These authors show that if the agent's prior is both independent and symmetric-that is, $\Sigma = I$ -then the agent optimally devotes equal attention to both payoffs at all times.
-We now show how our Theorem 1 generalizes this result in two directions: arbitrary priors (Section 6.1) and asymmetric information precision about the two payoffs (Section 6.2).
+Fudenberg et al. (2018) show that if the agent's prior is both independent and symmetric, i.e. $\Sigma = I$, then the agent optimally devotes equal attention to both payoffs at all times.
+We now show how our Theorem 1 generalizes this result in two directions: arbitrary priors (Section 5.1) and asymmetric information precision about the two payoffs (Section 5.2).